ANUJT65/bharatkelaadlokenaam/README.md

 2. **Implement Low-Internet Services:** Develop solutions that function well with limited internet connectivity.
 3. **Enhance Engagement(MAJOR PROBLEM IN ONLINE EDUCATION):** Even if we provide all resources , many students dont really utilize these things, so we have various modules to encourage students to learn.
 4. **Identify At-Risk Students:** Help identify students who are weaker, have lower attendance, or are at risk of dropping out and improve engagement by 1 on 1 counselling by teachers.
-5. **Analytics for Decision Making:** Provide detailed analytics on student demographics to aid in decision-making and resource allocation.
+5. **Analytics for Decision Making:** Provide detailed analytics on student demographics to aid in decision-making and resource allocation by government